 As far as the newsletter goes, we have some new information to share, as well as some reoccurring monthly reminders!

 Of course, we are planning on continuing our “Tea with Emily” Facebook Live streams in February, April, June, August, October, and December.
 We are also working on some continuous updates to our lesson plans, with schedule details below.
-We are also planning some new unit studies, in a couple of interesting new formats.
+I also have some new unit studies and more Lit Bites in the works.
 I can’t wait to get more traction on these and release more details, but we are pretty excited!

 In an attempt to answer when the next level update will be ready, we have compiled our projected schedule into a post for easy reference.
 We will periodically update the chart when we make progress or have any changes to our tentative schedule.

 If you are trying to come up with some synonyms of commonly used words to spice up your vocabulary, the perfect day is January 18th which just happens to be National Thesaurus Day.
-The fourth Wednesday in January (Jan 26) is Library Shelfie Day, so snap a picture of yourself at your local library (or your own socially-distanced personal bookcase if necessary)!
+The fourth Wednesday in January (Jan 25) is Library Shelfie Day, so snap a picture of yourself at your local library (or your own personal bookcase if you don’t make the trip on the 25th)!

-Also, although not book-related, if you have any leftover from the holiday season, January 1st is Fruitcake Toss Day!
+Also, although not book-related, if you have any leftover from the holiday season, January 1st is Fruitcake Toss Day.
+If you missed the 1st, throw one today!

 Are you looking for a fun reading challenge for the whole family?
 Well, look no further!
-We had so much fun the past couple of years with the 2019, 2020, and 2021 BYL Reading Challenge, we created a new list of 40 reading prompts to help you and your children stretch your reading muscles in 2022.
-After being cooped up in our homes for the last two years, I thought it might be time for something exciting – the theme this year is “We’re Going on an Adventure!”
+We had so much fun with challenges the past four years, so we’re continuing the tradition!
+For 2023, we created a new list of 40 reading prompts to help you and your children stretch your reading muscles.
+This year’s theme is Adventures in Science and Nature!
+It’s going to be an amazing reading year filled with fun challenges and lots of science and nature-themed reading!
 Head over to our blog and download your checklist today!

 We have recently started to create some blog post articles on HBBB!
 You can check out our first couple on our HBBB Blog.